Boraz/WRTG_3035_WT/README.md

 Currently hosted at https://wt-online.firebaseapp.com

-TODO chech if the menu has changed for 2016-2017 year
+TODO check if the menu has changed for 2016-2017 year